 Then he began to concentrate on the struggle of swallowing soup his son Verlan spooned into his mouth, most of it dribbling down his chin quicker than Verlan could get it in.

 What I’m getting at in this essay is that

 in the last stages of ALS, you aren’t able to lay your hands on your son’s head; let alone give him a long blessing …

-Grandpa Dayer was incapable of saying anything, in his last days; nor lifting a finger — let alone his arms!
+Grandpa Dayer was incapable of saying anything, in his last days.
+Neither could he lift a finger — let alone his arms!

-No way could he have told Uncle Joel the special “Mantle” or “Scepter of Power” he, Dayer, supposedly held was now being passed on to him, Joel … as in “From father to son.”
+That said, no WAY could he have laid his hands on my Uncle Joel’s head, let alone could he have told this son the special “Mantle” or “Scepter of Power” he, Dayer, supposedly held was now being passed on to him, Joel … as in “From father to son.”

-Apparently, Grandpa Dayer had told his and Maud’s seven sons that he held a special priesthood power; the highest priesthood on earth — the same priesthood power the Prophet Joseph Smith held.
-And they were wanton or crazy enough to believe it.
+Apparently, Grandpa Dayer – who heard voices from time to time and also saw visions now and then – had told his wife Maud and his seven sons that he held a special priesthood power, the highest priesthood on earth – the same priesthood power the Prophet Joseph Smith held.
+And they believed it!
+(But they didn’t believe in psychology!)

 none but my sister Judith, his granddaughter, it appears.